Tyson652/profile-website/README.md

 ## Accessibility Requirements:
 - Website works with a screen reader for people with vision problems.
 - Website does not require the use of sound.

+## Short Answer Q&A:
+#### Describe key events in the development of the internet from the 1980s to today.
+- The commercial version of the internet started coming together in the 1980s.
+Telenet was built in 1982 and was the worlds frst commercial service.
+Domain Name Servers started appearing in 1984 which was the beginning of tiered web address we have today.
+The 90s brought about hypertext markup language created by the scientists at CERN.
+They also made the URL the standard address format used the find information online.
+Tim Berbers-Lee brought about linking HTML with TCP/IP and domain names and is credited as the creator of the World Wide Web.
+Archie, the worlds first search engine was also created.
+In 1993, Mosaic became the worlds first internet browser.
+In 1995 JavaScript came about and would soon before a core component of the internet.
+In 1994 the internet started growing rapidly going from 3000 websites to 2.5 million over the next 2 years.
+#### Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers.
+- Domain Name Severs (DNS) manage a directory of domain names and translate them into IP address.
+This then gives web browsers the ability to find a website by entering the domain name into the browser.
+The website is stored on a web server normally found in a data center which is operated by a hosting company.
+These web servers simply serve up the website files whenever they are prompted by a request from a web browser and the DNS is simply the sever which connects the web server with the correct computer so the website files go to the correct computer.
+#### Reflect on one aspect of the development of internet technologies and how it has contributed to the world today.
+- Email was born in 1965 with the program “Mailbox”, which could leave messages for other users but only on the same computer.
+In 1969, ARPANET was created which connected numerous computers in a department allowing for fast communication, however it wasn’t till 1971, when electronic mail was developed creating ARPANET’s networked email system.
+This development went on,constantly developing and leading to the development of the world wide web.
+Email is now a integral part of daily life with over 2.6 billion active users and 4.6 billion active email accounts.